ClemExp/GKE-Traefik/terraform/README.md

 project = "tls-terraform"

 ```

+Additional variables can be configured in variable.tf & outputs.tf

+## GKE cluster creation

 Our cluster configuration is stored in main.tf.
 To modify cluster name and number of cluster nodes to be deployed we can modify this directly in the main.tf: